minorgod/adaptive-images/readme.txt

  - The plugin was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but since version 0.3.0 it is a complete rewrite!
  - Both plugins - WP-Resolutions and this one - have borrowed ideas from the Adaptive Images http://adaptive-images.com/ solution specially adapted for WordPress.
  - Many-many thanks to "railgunner" for the initial idea in the forum and to the Pressidium team for helping with debugging the CDN/Varnish/external caching service feature.
+ - Thanks to "minorgod" for the Windows path fix.
  - Also, many thanks to my good friend and colleague Antonis Zachopoulos for the countless times that he provided ideas and debugging hints.

 Thank you all for using and testing the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love comments and creative feedback!